The influence of oscillations on energy estimates for damped wave models with time-dependent propagation speed and dissipation: Introduction

-with suitable assumptions on the time-dependent coefficients $\la(t), \rho(t)$ and $\om(t)$. \\ The content of the paper is organized as follows: \begin{itemize} \item In Section 2 we will introduce our assumptions for the coefficients $\la=\la(t)$, $\rho=\rho(t)$ and $\om=\om(t)$. \item In Section 3 we apply (hyperbolic and elliptic) WKB-analysis to get representations of solutions.
+where $B_\la(0,t):=\int_{0}^{t}\frac{\la^2(\ta)}{\rho(\ta)}d\ta$. \end{theorem} \begin{remark} The estimates for $\|u(t,\cdot)\|_{\dot{H}^{\sigma}}$ from Theorem \ref{Par.Dep.Final.Thm.with.s=0} coincide with the ones for solutions to the Cauchy problem \eqref{Equ.first.Cauchy} with $\omega \equiv 1$.
+For this reason different influences of the conditions for $\omega$ on the estimates for solutions and derivatives (bad influence of the oscillating behavior (A2) and improving influence of the stabilization condition (A3)) are in equilibrium.
+Some differences in the decay rate appear in the estimates for $\|u_t(t,\cdot)\|_{\dot{H}^{\sigma}}$.
+Here we feel some bad influence of $\omega$. \end{remark} The content of the paper is organized as follows: \begin{itemize} \item In Section 2 we will introduce our assumptions for the coefficients $\la=\la(t)$, $\rho=\rho(t)$ and $\om=\om(t)$. \item In Section 3 we apply (hyperbolic and elliptic) WKB-analysis to get representations of solutions.
 For this reason we divide the extended phase space into some zones and transform the second order equation to a system of first order for suitable micro-energies.
-This gives us precise information on the structure of fundamental solutions in different parts of the extended phase space. \item Section 4 is devoted to glue the estimates for the fundamental solutions from different parts of the extended phase space. \item In Section 5 we present our main theorem containing energy estimates for solutions of the Cauchy problem \eqref{Equ.first.Cauchy}. \item In Section 6 we explain our assumptions and the main results for some examples of admissible coefficients. \item Some concluding remarks and open problems in Section 7 complete the paper. \end{itemize} \paragraph{Notations} In this paper we use $f\lesssim g$ for positive functions $f$ and $g$ if there exists a constant $C>0$ such that the estimate $f\leq Cg$ is valid.
+This gives us precise information on the structure of fundamental solutions in different parts of the extended phase space. \item Section 4 is devoted to glue the estimates for the fundamental solutions from different parts of the extended phase space. \item In Section 5 we derive some estimates for large and small frequencies, which prove the main theorem of the Cauchy problem \eqref{Equ.first.Cauchy}. \item In Section 6 we explain our assumptions and the main results for some examples of admissible coefficients. \item Some concluding remarks and open problems in Section 7 complete the paper. \end{itemize} \paragraph{Notations} In this paper we use $f\lesssim g$ for positive functions $f$ and $g$ if there exists a constant $C>0$ such that the estimate $f\leq Cg$ is valid.
 Moreover, $f\approx g$ denotes if $f$ and $g$ satisfy$f\lesssim g$ and $g\lesssim f$. $f=\smallO{g}$ denotes that $\lim\sup_{x\ra\iy}\big|\frac{f(x)}{g(x)}\big|=0$. $(|\cdot|)$ denotes for a matrix the matrix of the absolute values of its entries.
 We introduce $[x]_+:=\max\{x,0\}$.
-By $H^\si$ and $\dot{H}^{\si}$ we denote Bessel and Riesz potential spaces based on $L^2$, respectively.
+Finally, by $H^\si$ and $\dot{H}^{\si}$, we denote Bessel and Riesz potential spaces based on $L^2$, respectively.